-Teaching is varied, with some of your modules being very practical based e.g. fieldwork, presentations, learning new software.
-While other methods are tutorial or lecture based.
-You will also have the opportunity to work individually or as a group.
-Regardless of method, you will be supported by substantial online learning material.
+Teaching is varied with some of your modules being very practical based, e.g. fieldwork, presentations and learning new software, while other methods are tutorial or lecture based.
+You'll also have the opportunity to work individually or as a group.
+Regardless of method, you'll be supported by substantial online learning material.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.